aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 This solution has been built to extend the functionality of organization-wide analysis, finding exclusion, and export to CSV which does not yet exist natively within Network Access Analyzer.
 (Future roadmap items)

+The default design of the script is to deploy a single common Network Access Analyzer scope across all AWS accounts and specified regions to identify all permitted data paths originating from the Internet (IGW) to an ENI (Elastic Network Interface).
+The findings are then processed via a Python script, data extracted to build a consolidated CSV file, and findings uploaded to a provisioned S3 bucket.

 # Overview

 Step by step instructions are provided (NetworkAccessAnalyzerProcedure.md) to deploy this solution.